 The rest of the paper is organized as follows.
-We introduce the basic setup for identification of ADRF in Section~\ref{sc2}, followed by development of our three estimators in Section~\ref{sc3}.
-We investigate the convergence rates of the estimators in Section~\ref{sc4}, and provide detailed cross-validation procedures for selecting tuning parameters in Section~\ref{sccom}.
-The simulation and the real data analysis are presented in Sections~\ref{scSim} and \ref{scReal}, respectively.
-Section~\ref{sc7} concludes with discussion, and the supplementary material contains all the technical details.
+We introduce the basic setup for the identification of ADRF in Section~\ref{sc2}, followed by the development of our three estimators in Section~\ref{sc3}.
+We investigate the convergence rates of the estimators in Section~\ref{sc4}.
+The selection of tuning parameters is discussed in Section~\ref{sccom}.
+Simulation experiments and the real data analysis are presented in Sections~\ref{scSim} and \ref{scReal}, respectively.
+We conclude in Section~\ref{sc7}.
+Proofs and additional technical details are provided in the Appendix.